ejconlon/dahdit/README.md

 7. Provides several additional types representing fixed-length strings or sequences (using `TypeLits`).

 This generally works but should be considered experimental.

+(dahs and dits are signal durations in Morse code)